 - Mashed potatoes

 For the last several years, I’ve been trying to develop a classic, no-fuss mashed potato recipe.
 I wanted a recipe I could count on to deliver creamy mashed potatoes in the shortest amount of time possible, without requiring any extra equipment.
-I needed something I could serve up on weeknights with Panko Crusted Chicken Piccata and on holidays with Red Wine Braised Short Ribs and Amish Chicken and Noodles.
+I needed something I could serve up on weeknights with Cheesy Mini Meatloaf and Slow Cooker Shredded Beef and on holidays with Oven Roasted Turkey and Amish Chicken and Noodles.

 Turns out getting that recipe was more complicated than I anticipated.
 Almost all the creamy mashed potato recipes I found online called for a ricer.
 I’m sure these contraptions are amazing for breaking up every tiny lump of potato, but 1) I don’t own one, 2) I have no interest in purchasing another single use tool to clutter my cupboards, and 3) Ain’t nobody got time to push potatoes through a ricer.